bytewax/bytewax/docs/tutorials/orderbook-guide/index.md

 To efficiently process and manage this data, we implement the `CoinbasePartition` class, extending Bytewax's {py:obj}`~bytewax.inputs.StatefulSourcePartition`.
 This enables us to obtain the current orderbook at the beginning of the stream when we subscribe.

-Within `CoinbasePartition`, `_ws_agen` is used for data fetching through `self._batcher` - in the code we specify batching incoming data every 0.5 seconds or upon receiving 100 messages, optimizing data processing and state management.
+Within `CoinbasePartition`, the `_ws_agen` function is used for data fetching using {py:obj}`~bytewax.inputs.batch_async` which allows us to collect a batch of incoming data for up to 0.5 seconds or after receiving 100 messages, optimizing data processing and state management.
 This structure ensures an efficient, scalable, and fault-tolerant system for real-time cryptocurrency market monitoring.

 In this section we defined the key building blocks to enable asynchronous WebSocket connections and efficient data processing.
 Before we can establish a dataflow to maintain the order book, we need to define the data classes - this will enable a structured approach to data processing and management.
 Let's take a look at this in the next section.